mihirchronicles/mihirchronicles.github.io/content/notes/on-product-management.md

 ## Topics from personal experiences

-- **Product intuition**: Excellent product managers have great product sense.
+- **Product Intuition**: Excellent product managers have great product sense.
 Below are the tips to getting there.
 The more you practice them, the better you will build product intuition while helping you make high conviction decisions.
 Your management expects you to have a good enough sense of your team’s capacity and velocity that you can make the call on the spot.
 If you don’t, you’ll immediately lose the respect of the other stakeholders in the room.
 Build this muscle soon before you ask for trouble, and you’ll grow an intuition around sizing and difficulty.
     - Use your product like a real customer.
     - Validating business requirements in applications.
 Report bugs if something is broken.
     - Research behavioral patterns about your target audience.